jpcprojects/jpcprojects.github.io/_posts/2023/2023-09-01-java_jdk_troubleshooting.md

    - If you had a command prompt open before setting the environment variables, close it and open a new one.
 This ensures that the updated environment variables take effect.

 6 **Check 'java' Command**:
-   - Ensure that you are running the 'java' command without any typos or case sensitivity issues.
+   - Ensure that you are running the `java` command without any typos or case sensitivity issues.
 It should be `java`, not `Java`.

 7 **Verify Environment Variables**:
    - You can verify that the environment variables are set correctly by opening a new command prompt and running: